 Associate Professor Emeritus

-William F. Raffeld is Associate Professor Emeritus from the Theatre Program.
-His training in theatre began at the Pasadena Playhouse College of Theater Arts where he earned two degrees - bachelor and master degrees in Theatre Arts.
+William F. Raffeld was an Associate Professor Emeritus from the Theatre Program.
+His training in theatre began at the Pasadena Playhouse College of Theater Arts where he earned two degrees - bachelor and master's degrees in Theatre Arts.
 After finishing theatre school he directed plays for various theatres in Hollywood and worked in the production department at ABC Television in Hollywood.
-Eventually he returned to Chicago and worked on his Ph.D at Northwestern University.
+Eventually, he returned to Chicago and worked on his Ph.D. at Northwestern University.
 His work has also included working in a number of summer stock companies as an actor and dancer.
 He has directed for the Pasadena Playhouse, Northwestern University, Cal State Long Beach - where he was a resident guest artist for two years - and UIC.

-His directing work includes all forms and styles of theatre from Shakespeare to musical comedy, tragedy, melodrama and comedy—you name it he’s done it.
+His directing work included all forms and styles of theatre from Shakespeare to musical comedy, tragedy, melodrama, and comedy—you name it he’s done it.
 A scholarship at UIC has been set up in his name.
-He serves on a number of boards and committees including the Civic Ballet of Chicago, the Chicago/Moscow Sister Cities Committee and Congregation Kol Emeth.
+He served on a number of boards and committees including the Civic Ballet of Chicago, the Chicago/Moscow Sister Cities Committee, and Congregation Kol Emeth.

 On May 17, 2020, he passed away peacefully surrounded by the love of his brother and two sisters.
 His impact and influence on UIC theatre alumni continue to be felt in Chicago and abroad.
 UIC Theatre alumni have dedicated a Facebook group titled "Bill's Kids" where alumni, friends and family share memories and photos of Bill.